 Cochlear implants allow deaf people to receive and process sounds and speech.
-However, it is important to understand that these devices do not restore normal hearing.
+However, these devices do not restore normal hearing.
 They are tools that allow sound and speech to be processed and sent to the brain.

 Both children and adults can be candidates for cochlear implants.
 People who are candidates for this device may have been born deaf or become deaf after learning to speak.
 Children as young as 1 year old are now candidates for this surgery.
 Although criteria are slightly different for adults and children, they are based on similar guidelines:

 HOW IT WORKS

 Sounds are transmitted through the air.
 In a normal ear, sound waves cause the eardrum and then the middle ear bones to vibrate.
 This sends a wave of vibrations into the inner ear (cochlea).
 These waves are then converted by the cochlea into electrical signals, which are sent along the auditory nerve to the brain.

 A deaf person does not have a functioning inner ear.
 A cochlear implant tries to replace the function of the inner ear by turning sound into electrical energy.
 This energy can then be used to stimulate the cochlear nerve (the nerve for hearing), sending "sound" signals to the brain.